Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual Orbifolds of Order 2

 Note that $V(\sigma_h)_1$ is naturally a module for the Lie algebra $V_1^{\sigma_h}$ and the centraliser (i.e.\ the kernel) of the Cartan subalgebra $\hh$ under the module action is

-The last equation holds even if $W$ does not satisfy the positivity condition, as long as we assume that $V(\sigma_h)$ has positive conformal weight, which implies the same statement for $W^{\tau(-h+L)}$ (cf.\ the proof of \autoref{lem:csaIII}).
+The last equation holds even if $W$ does not satisfy the positivity condition, as long as we assume that $V(\sigma_h)$ has positive $L_0$-grading, which implies the same statement for $W^{\tau(-h+L)}$ (cf.\ the proof of \autoref{lem:csaIII}).